The Prevent Duty

-Prevent is a government strategy designed to stop people supporting any extreme cause or becoming terrorists or supporting terrorist causes.
+Prevent is a government strategy designed to prevent/stop people supporting any extreme cause or becoming terrorists or supporting terrorist causes.
 The Prevent strategy covers all types of terrorism and extremism, including the extreme right wing, violent groups and other causes.

 Importantly, we can provide a safe place to discuss these issues so they learn how to protect themselves.

 Extremism – vocal or active opposition to fundamental British values such as democracy, the rule of law and tolerance of different faiths and beliefs.

 Terrorism – a violent action against people or property, designed to create fear and advance a political, religious or ideological cause.

 Radicalisation – the process by which a person comes to support extremism and terrorism.